pingcap/docs/how-to/deploy/orchestrated/tiup.md

 ## Stop a cluster

-To stop the `tidb-test` cluster, execute the following command:
+To stop the `tidb-test` cluster, run the following command:

 {{< copyable "shell-regular" >}}